tiprankstipranks

 Amounts included in our backlog and awarded orders may not result in actual revenue or translate into profits.

-Debt & Financing3 | 7.7%
+Debt & Financing1 | 3.6%

 Debt & Financing - Risk 1

-Our indebtedness could adversely affect our financial flexibility and our competitive position.
+Our indebtedness could adversely affect our financial flexibility, restrict our current and future operations, and our competitive position.

-As of December 31, 2023, we had $143.8 million of term loans and $40.0 million revolving credit loans outstanding under the Senior Secured Credit Agreement.
-Our level of indebtedness increases the risk that we may be unable to generate cash sufficient to pay amounts due in respect of our indebtedness.
-Our indebtedness could have other important consequences to you and significant effects on our business.
-For example, it could: - increase our vulnerability to adverse changes in general economic, industry and competitive conditions;- require us to dedicate a substantial portion of our cash flow from operations to make payments on our indebtedness, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes;- limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate;- restrict us from exploiting business opportunities;- make it more difficult to satisfy our financial obligations, including payments on our indebtedness;- place us at a disadvantage compared to our competitors that have less debt; and - limit our ability to borrow additional funds for working capital, capital expenditures, acquisitions, debt service requirements, execution of our business strategy or other general corporate purposes.
-In addition, the Senior Secured Credit Agreement contains, and the agreements evidencing or governing any other future indebtedness may contain, restrictive covenants that will limit our ability to engage in activities that may be in our long-term best interests.
-Our failure to comply with those covenants could result in an event of default that, if not cured or waived, could result in the acceleration of all of our indebtedness.
+As of December 31, 2024, we had $141.8 million revolving loans outstanding under the Senior Secured Credit Agreement.
+Our indebtedness could have important consequences to you and significant effects on our business.
+For example, it could increase our vulnerability to adverse changes in general economic, industry and competitive conditions; reduce the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes; limit our flexibility in planning for, or reacting to, changes in our business and our industry; restrict us from pursuing business opportunities; making it more difficult to satisfy financial obligations; place us at a disadvantage compared to our competitors that have less debt; and limit our ability to borrow additional funds.
+We may also be unable to generate sufficient cash to pay any amounts due.
+In addition, the Senior Secured Credit Agreement contains, and the agreements evidencing or governing any other future indebtedness may contain, restrictive covenants that limit our ability to engage in activities that may be in our long-term best interests.
+Furthermore, we are required to maintain compliance with various financial ratios in the Senior Secured Credit Agreement.
+A failure by us to comply with the covenants or to maintain the required financial ratios contained in the Senior Secured Credit Agreement could result in an event of default under such indebtedness, which could adversely affect our ability to respond to changes in our business and manage our operations.
+A default by us under the Senior Secured Credit Agreement or an agreement governing any other future indebtedness may trigger cross-defaults and acceleration under any other future agreements governing our indebtedness.
+If any of our indebtedness is accelerated, there can be no assurance that our assets will be sufficient to repay this indebtedness in full, which could have a material adverse effect on our ability to continue to operate as a going concern.

-Corporate Activity and Growth2 | 5.1%
+Corporate Activity and Growth3 | 10.7%

 Corporate Activity and Growth - Risk 1

-Acquisitions, joint ventures and/or investments and the failure to integrate acquired businesses, could disrupt our business and/or dilute or adversely affect the price of our common stock.
+Acquisitions, joint ventures and/or investments and the failure to integrate acquired businesses, could disrupt our business and negatively impact our results of operations.

 Our success depends, in part, on our ability to expand our product offerings and grow our business in response to changing technologies, customer demands and competitive pressures.
-In some circumstances, we may pursue growth through the acquisition of complementary businesses, solutions or technologies or through joint ventures or investments rather than through internal development.
+In some circumstances, we may pursue growth through the acquisition of complementary businesses, solutions or technologies or through joint ventures or investments.
 The identification of suitable acquisition or joint venture candidates can be difficult, time-consuming and costly, and we may not be able to successfully complete identified acquisitions or joint ventures.
 Achieving anticipated benefits and synergies from acquisitions is uncertain and subject to various risks, including our ability to integrate or benefit from acquired technologies or services in a profitable manner; diversion of capital and other resources, including management's attention; unanticipated costs or liabilities related to the acquisition; failure to leverage the increased scale of the combined businesses quickly and effectively; the potential impact of the acquisition on our relationships with employees, vendors, suppliers and customers; the impairment of relationships with, or the loss of, the acquired entity's employees, vendors, suppliers or customers; adverse changes in general economic conditions in regions in which we operate; potential litigation associated with the acquisition; difficulties in the assimilation of employees and culture; difficulties in managing the expanded operations of a larger and more complex company; and challenges in attracting and retaining key personnel.
 Many of these factors will be outside of our control and any one of them could result in increased costs, decrease in expected revenues and diversion of management's time and attention, which could materially impact the combined company.
 The full benefits of an acquisition may not be realized within the anticipated time frame or at all.
-All of these factors could decrease or delay the expected accretive effect of acquisitions and negatively impact our company.
+All of these factors could decrease or delay the expected accretive effect of acquisitions and negatively impact our results of operations.

 Corporate Activity and Growth - Risk 2